scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/national-cloud-plattforms.md

 **Description:**\
 This is the AAD logon URL.
 It defaults to `https://login.microsoftonline.com`.

-For GCC High use `https://login.microsoftonline.us`.
+For GCC High, use `https://login.microsoftonline.us`.

 ## AppConfig:AzureCloudConfig:AzureADGraphEndpoint